Vahid Hashemian: Hamburger SV (2017–18)

 In early 2017, Hashemian signed a contract with Hamburger SV and was assigned as an individual trainer at the club's youth academy for six months.
 During the 2017–18 season, he was assistant to the club's U17 coach, Pit Reimers.
 Replacing Steffen Weiß, the club officially appointed him as the coach of its reserve team in April 2018, because his Fußballlehrer license prevented a lawsuit against the club by demoted players Walace and Mërgim Mavraj, while the former coach did not have any.
 A few days later, Achim Feifel took over the team and Hashemian was returned to his old job.
 By the end of season, Weiß remained to coach the reserve team again for the next season and Hashemian rejected an offer to extend his contract as a youth academy trainer He left HSV in May 2018, when the contract expired.

 Persepolis

 On 4 July 2025, Hashemian signed a contract with Persian Gulf Pro League side Persepolis.

 Outside football

 In July 2012, his wife Bita gave birth to a daughter named Elena.

 Hashemian has registered a trademark named "German Sports", in order to produce and sell sports equipment under his own name.
 He has founded German Home LTP GmbH, a company in Germany that specializes in exporting home appliances to Iran.

+On 30 January 2026, Hashemian offered condolences to the families of those killed during the 2025–2026 Iranian protests on his Instagram.